 “Re-integrating into the community, especially after lengthy periods of incarceration, has always been difficult.
 The outside world has generally evolved in a way not seen or experienced behind bars.
 This sense of foreignness can be very anxiety provoking and is only being exacerbated by COVID.”

 Throughout the pandemic, organisations across the sector has been doing the best they can to support people during periods of incarceration and upon their release.
-You can find out more about the work of our Prisoners Services and Prison Chaplaincy teams.
+You can find out more about the work of our Post Release Service and Prison Chaplaincy teams.